LukeRoss00/nolf2-real-mod/README.md

 # What does R.E.A.L. stand for?

-That is clearly explained on page 381 of your Spy Training Manual, which I guess you haven't got around to read properly yet.
+That is clearly explained on page 381 of your Spy Training Manual, which I guess you haven't got around to reading properly yet.
 Why, it's Reality Enhancement Augmentation Layer, of course!

 # TL;DR